 With the growth of the internet and your child’s dependence on the internet for learning and entertainment, your child is at a very high risk of accessing this harmful content.

 As for unreal disturbing content, your child’s developing brain is learning to make sense of the real world, and such unrealistic experiences can distort what they see as normal.
-Since young children do not have much life experience to be brave enough to face it or put it out of their minds, exposure to things that are too scary not only causes fear of the dark, empty places, unusual noises but also fear of the dark. doubt, which can lead to obsessions and anxiety that linger years later.
+Since young children do not have much life experience to be brave enough to face it or put it out of their minds, exposure to things that are too scary not only causes fear of the dark, empty places, and unusual noises but also fear of the dark. doubt, which can lead to obsessions and anxiety that linger years later.

-For real scary content such as accidents, beheadings, violence, etc., not only causes the above negative effects, but it also creates an environment where the child does not feel safe and thinks that where they live, the world they live in, the people around them are not safe.
+Real scary content such as accidents, beheadings, violence, etc., not only causes the above negative effects, but it also creates an environment where the child does not feel safe and thinks that where they live, the world they live in, the people around them are not safe.

 Disturbing content on the Internet – 7 proven tips for parents